 It is the policy of the Board to conduct annual reviews of its own performance and the performance of individual Directors (including the Executive Director) and the Committees of the Board.
 The performance of Senior Management is monitored by the Executive Director with contributions from the Board.
+The Performance Evaluation Policy was last reviewed on 21 September 2021.

 The board performance evaluation process is conducted by way of annual questionnaire or informal discussion.
-An informal discussion regarding the performance of the Board and its Committees did occur in the year.
+A questionnaire regarding the performance of the Board and its Committees is expected to occur before the Company's annual general meeting.

 Senior Management performance evaluation is conducted by way of informal meeting.
-A meeting with Senior Management did occur in the year.
+A meeting with Senior Management is expected to occur before the Company's annual general meeting.